COR1999/WikiMusic/README.md

 Essentially, this part is your sales pitch.

 ## UX
-In this project what i try to accive with my UX is a nice and simple way to find a small ammount of information on music. i have tried to make the colors easy to look at and the pictures as calming and relaxing as possible. the way i have layed out the website is basicly front page is to search for artist/albums/songs and the second page is too view the top 100.
+In this project I wish to achieve a UX that is a nice and simple way to find some information based on search criteria.
+I made the colors easy to look at and the pictures as calming and relaxing as possible.
+The way i created the website as a single page application.
+Showing the current top 100 and the ability to search for artist/albums/songs.

 ## Features
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.
 ### Existing Features

 1. Mobile first responsive design so that the application looks good and performs well on multiple device resolution.
-2. This applications header has the brand name
-3. The footer on this project has links to social media and has a copyright stamp
+2.
+3.
-4. The search form allows you to search for an Album/Artist or Song name.
+4. The search form allows you to search for an Album/Artist or Song name Using the [LastFM](https://www.last.fm/api/) API.
-5. View album songs is a button when u search for a Album/Artist you can click this button to view the songs in that Album.
+5. You can search for a Album/Artist and then you can click on the view songs button to view the songs in that Album.
 6. View top 100 Is a table that shows you the top 100 songs currently you can also sort them by ranking name artist and playcount.
-You can search for songs too.
+You can search for songs in the top 100.
 7.